NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             f.
 BitLocker Network Unlock

-        3.  []{#BitLocker_on .anchor}Company policy requires that all
-            servers be encrypted with BitLocker on all fixed internal drives and volumes.
+        3. Company policy requires that all servers be encrypted with BitLocker on all fixed internal drives and volumes.
 Several existing servers do not support a TPM.
 You created a special OU for these servers and linked a GPO to the OU.
 What policy do you need to configure to enable BitLocker encryption for the servers?

             a.
 Choose Drive Encryption Method And Cipher Strength